nghiahhnguyen/Elementary-Computer-Graphics-Algorithm/4-3d-object-transformation-texture-mapping/README.md

 ### Texture Mapping
 - I load the 7 bitmap files in the folder ./img to the memory as textures.
 The order of the files are random.
-- For each primitive (quad/triangle), I map a rando texture to that primitive.
+- For each primitive (quad/triangle), I map a random texture to that primitive.